FIVE MOST SURPRISING FINDS

 The Cultural Shift Nobody Measured

-Raj Chetty and his colleagues at Harvard's Opportunity Insights project produced the most important finding in the study of racial inequality in a generation.
-Using tax records for virtually every American born between 1978 and 1983, they found that Black boys raised in neighborhoods with a high presence of Black fathers — regardless of whether their own father was present — had significantly better economic outcomes in adulthood (Chetty et al., "Race and Economic Opportunity in the United States," Quarterly Journal of Economics, Vol. 135, No. 2, 2020, pp. 711–783).
+Raj Chetty and colleagues at Harvard's Opportunity Insights project uncovered the most significant finding on racial inequality in a generation.
+Drawing on tax records for virtually every American born between 1978 and 1983, the researchers determined that Black boys raised in neighborhoods with a high presence of Black fathers — regardless of whether their own father was present — had significantly better economic outcomes in adulthood (Chetty et al., “Race and Economic Opportunity in the United States,” Quarterly Journal of Economics, Vol. 135, No. 2, 2020, pp. 711–783).

-The presence of married Black men in a community created what Chetty called a "role model effect."
-It extended beyond individual households to shape the trajectory of an entire generation of children.
+Chetty described the presence of married Black men in a community as creating a “role model effect.”
+The influence reached past individual households and shaped the path taken by an entire generation of children.

-The implication is devastatingly clear.
-When marriage declines in a community, it does not merely affect the couples who do not marry.
-It removes from the social environment the very models of partnership, commitment, and shared responsibility that the next generation needs.
-The decline becomes self-perpetuating.
-Children who grow up without seeing functional marriages are less likely to form them — not because they are incapable, but because they have never seen the blueprint for what they are being asked to build.
+When marriage declines in a community, the effects reach beyond the couples who stay single.
+Without those examples the social environment loses models of partnership, commitment, and shared responsibility that children require, turning the pattern into a self-perpetuating cycle.
+Children who grow up without seeing functional marriages are less likely to form them — not because they are incapable, but because no one ever showed them the blueprint for what they are being asked to build.

 Black Adult Marriage Rate — 1960–2020